 - Swollen glands.
 As your body's immune system fights off the virus it causes the lymph glands to swell.
 Any lymph gland in the body can be affected.
 However, the glands in the neck are usually the most prominent.
 They can become quite large and tender.

 - Flu-like symptoms.
-Like other virus infections, glandular fever often causes fever (high temperatures), muscle aches, headaches and can make you feel quite unwell.
+Like other viral infections, glandular fever often causes a high temperature (fever), muscle aches, and headaches.
+It can make you feel quite unwell.